satbyy/go-noto-universal/README.md

 3. Vertical text layout is not supported for CJK, Dogra, Mongolian, Nandinagari, Nüshu and Tangut, even though the upstream Noto Fonts has the support because fonttools does not support merging with `vmtx`/`vhea`.
-4. GoNotoCJKCore2005 does not contain Noto Sans Math and Noto Sans Symbols because fonttools does not support merging CFF with others.
-5. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
+4. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
 As before, vertical text writing is not supported with this font.